 I was born and raised right here in Charlotte, NC.
 I graduated from Independence High School in 2000 and went to UNC Charlotte for college where I studied to be a teacher and received my Bachelor’s Degree in Elementary Education in 2003.
 I’m certified to teach Kindergarten through sixth grade.
 I’ve taught school for 16 years and during that time, I’ve taught all elementary school grades in different capacities.
 I began my career at Newell Elementary in the CMS system, then was a nanny for a couple of years for younger children, followed by a stint at Mountain Island Day School.
 I have been at Kent Academy since the fall of 2012 and wouldn’t want to be teaching anywhere else.
 In addition to teaching lower school at Kent, I run a baseball league, called YMCA Miracle League for children and adults with special needs at the Keith Family YMCA.
 In my free time, I love playing sports and spending time with my family and friends.

 My name is Brian Nelson and I am the high school teacher at Kent.
 I graduated from Lynchburg College with my Bachelor’s of Science in Psychology and minors in Outdoor Recreation and Communication studies.
 I come from many years of non-traditional teaching jobs, from homeschooling students with mental challenges to teaching English abroad.
 All of these experiences brought me to understand and appreciate the gap between students that could handle the rigors of traditional high schools, but wouldn’t necessarily thrive.
 I noticed that this population is underrepresented, which was my focus when creating the high school program at Kent.
-The 2020-2021 school year is my sixth year at Kent Academy.
+The 2021-2022 school year is my seventh year at Kent Academy.
 When Kent seniors graduate from our program, they will have all the tools they need for success in college and a vested interest in their own success.
 I love that no year is the same, I recognize that I don’t have all the answers, and can’t wait to see what the next chapter holds!

 My name is Rebecca McKenzie and I am the office administrator for Kent.
 My role at Kent is to assist with the admissions process, as well as our day-to-day operations.
 I graduated from Queens University of Charlotte with a B.A. in Human Services and minor in Psychology.
 In addition to my position at Kent, I am also a Habilitation Technician for individuals with Intellectual/Developmental Disabilities.
 In my spare time I am a volunteer leader for Young Life, a high school ministry.
 Through my experiences, I have learned that I have a heart for students with learning differences as well as a passion for mental health advocacy.
-The 2020-2021 school year is my second year at Kent Academy.
+The 2021-2022 school year is my third year at Kent Academy.